aaronabraham311/aaronabraham311.github.io/README.md

 7. Run on localhost:4000: `jekyll serve`

 Deployment:
+This repo is tracking build changes from the v3 branch.
+Simply push to v3 branch

 Hyde is a theme built on top of [Poole](https://github.com/poole/poole), which provides a fully furnished Jekyll setup—just download and start the Jekyll server.
 See [the Poole usage guidelines](https://github.com/poole/poole#usage) for how to install and use Jekyll.